Withdrawing from your course

 If you’re an international student, you should first meet with an International Student Adviser if you are thinking about withdrawing from your course.

 Many students can face challenges with their studies, but there may be other solutions for you such as a leave of absence.

-You can also email the International Student Advisers if you have any questions.
+You can also email to International Student Advisors on firstname.lastname@example.org if you have any questions.